LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q1.2 : **Applicable legislation and contractual requirements - Compliance approach**
+Q1.2 (basic) : **Applicable legislation and contractual requirements - Compliance approach**
 In order to meet these requirements, the approach adopted by your organisation is:

 R1.2 :
 _(Type: single answer)_
 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_

-- [ ] 1.2.a Informal, based on individual responsibility and competence
+- [ ] 1.2.a (basic) Informal, based on individual responsibility and competence
-- [ ] 1.2.b Formalized and accessible to all collaborators
+- [ ] 1.2.b (basic) Formalized and accessible to all collaborators
-- [ ] 1.2.c Formalized and known by collaborators
+- [ ] 1.2.c (basic) Formalized and known by collaborators
-- [ ] 1.2.d Formalized, known by employees, documented for each processing of personal or confidential data
+- [ ] 1.2.d (basic) Formalized, known by employees, documented for each processing of personal or confidential data

 <details>
 <summary>Expl1.2 :</summary>